About the Aerolib Orthopedic Risk Stratification Tool

 This Orthopedic Surgery Risk tool can be used to aid in pre-operative optimization and assist the Physician Advisor to assess for medical necessity and appropriate bedding status.

-The Orthopedic Surgery Risk Tool uses an algorithm to predict postoperative complications, reoperations and readmissions in patients undergoing Total Knee Arthroplasty.
+The Orthopedic Surgery Risk Tool uses an algorithm to predict postoperative complications, reoperations and readmissions in patients undergoing Total Knee Arthroplasty and Total Hip Arthroplasty.
 Several patient specific factors have been associated with post-operative complications after Total Knee Arthroplasty, and stratifying and adjusting modifiable risk factors pre-operatively has been proposed to mitigate adverse events.
 Bivariate analyses using simple logistic regression and chi-square test were used to determine relationship between secondary outcomes and analytics score.
 Multivariate logistic regression with backward elimination was used to assess predictors while controlling for some variables.

 This tool has been developed after a retrospective review of data and focuses on determining patients at risk for adverse events but cannot determine causality.
 The tool cannot tell the difference between surgical techniques, hospitals with variable volumes of procedures and surgeon data for operative outcomes.
 The tool does not take into account socioeconomic status of patient which can correlate with post-operative adverse events.
 The tool does not account for patient reported outcomes.